AbhinavMir/gameTheory/nash-eq-mixed-strats.md

 #### citizen and government tax evasion game

-Here is an example of a game between a government and a citizen where the government has two possible moves: "audit" and "trust", and the citizen has two possible moves: "pay taxes" and "evade taxes":
+Here is an example of a game between a government and a citizen where the government has two possible moves: "audit" and "trust", and the citizen has two possible moves: "pay taxes" and "evade taxes" ~ players are (citizen, government):

 | | Pay Taxes | Evade Taxes |
 |----------|-----------|-------------|